freddie-a/robot/README.md

 If you care about how the robot looks, you are officially a designer!
 Congratulations, your Great Aunt's hairdresser's gerbil is extremely proud.

 1. If you guys draw up any sketches or blueprints or whatever, pop them in here.
+2. You guys can make sub-folders but your main folder where all design stuff goes is in the general-design folder.
-2. If you decide to scrap a design, please remove any photos/docs relating to the dead design because otherwise mere mortals like myself will get confused.
+3. If you decide to scrap a design, please remove any photos/docs relating to the dead design because otherwise mere mortals like myself will get confused.
  <br />

 ### Mechanics